All About Arnica

 The Arnica montana plant grows one to two feet in height with vibrant flowers similar to daisies.
 Stems are round and hairy, ending in one to three flower stalks, with flowers two to three inches across.
-The upper leaves are toothed and slightly hairy, while lower leaves have rounded tips.
+The upper leaves are toothed and slightly hairy, while the lower leaves have rounded tips.

-Medicinally, Arnica montana is available in many forms: infused oil, tincture, homeopathic ointment, cream, salve and pills.
+Medicinally, Arnica montana is available in many forms: infused oil, tincture, homeopathic ointment, cream, salve, and pills.

 Arnica Infused Oil is a wonderful addition to any first aid kit!
-You can use it on injuries, sprain, and bruises with unbroken skin.
+You can use it for injuries, sprain, and bruises with unbroken skin.
 Arnica speeds up the healing process, prompting your body to send more white blood cells to clean up and repair the bruise.

 Areas of pain and inflammation